sapori-saperi

 Day 7: Thursday

-Anna Marras has invited us to join her club, a group of mainly retirees dedicated to preserving their local way of life.
-In fact, their honoured guests (us) are really an excuse for a banquet.
-We help make bread with the women and bake it in the wood-fired oven.
-People in traditional costumes keep arriving with pasta, ragù and other goodies.
-We're taken to see the pig roasting in another wood-fired oven (men's work).
-Finally the feast is ready and we take our seats at the long table on the verandah for a very special meal.
+Maybe Antonella Ajò's skill at pottery started with making bread with her mother.
+The ceremonial is coccois we've been seeing at the festival isn't edible.
+Today we're at Antonella's farm to learn how to make every day household bread.
+While we're mixing and kneading, her brother arrives to light the wood-fired oven and her neighbour comes over bearing a lamb to spit roast on the barbecue.
+Other members of her family arrive bearing other dishes.
+We help lay the table, take our bread from the oven and take our seats at the long table on the verandah for a very special meal.
 After a much needed siesta, our driver Massimo, who is also a forest ranger, takes us for a tour to show us some of his favourite spots on the island including the nuragic complex Grutti Acqua and the Giants' Tomb.
 We end at his idyllic place for watching the sunset and dine in a seaside fish shack.
 Bliss!

 Accommodation: MuMa Hostel, Sant’Antioco | Meals: breakfast, lunch, dinner